 How much energy does the average swimming pool use?

-- Run the pool fewer hours.
-Not really practical of you want a clean, healthy pool.
+- Run the pool for fewer hours.
+Not entirely practical if you want to maintain a clean, healthy pool.

 *Based on a 1.1KW filter pump, 200 Watt chlorinator, Typical Jet-Vac or Polaris pressure cleaner and a 1.7KW solar pump running typical operating hours in Sydney